Samueltgrant/tfl_api/README.md

 This is a Flask based application, which also utilises JavaScript, HTML, CSS and jinja2.

+## How to use
+The server can be run by running main.py.
+The necessary packages are described in requirements.txt.
+The credentials for running the server are left as plain text in api_keys.py to allow users to run the server without creating their own access keys.
+This is obviously not generally good practice though!

 ## Future Improvements
 The project is largely working although there are a whole load of additions that need to be added before it could be considered useful.
 The additions I'd like to slowly add are:

+#### Better error handling
+-   Sometimes I encounter significant errors using the tfl api.
+This is likely to be me not fully understanding the response from tfl and I can hopefully fix when I have some more time to investigate it.
+I have found the tfl documentation a bit slim here though so might need some playing around with the data outputs.

 - ####Effective asynchronous GET requests.